connormack/Car-Park-Finder/docs/deployment.md

 ![Insert screenshots here](images/MapDisplay.PNG)

-UC3: Find nearest free car park
+UC3: As a motorist, I want to find the nearest free car park so that I can park my vehicle for free of charge

 ![Insert screenshots here](images/UC3-UserGuide1.PNG)